 Hermes comes as GPL-licensed open-source for cryptographic and security community to assess our efforts in building safe and resilient model, and, for commercial usage, commercial licensed-version (which includes many additional features) is available.

-Hermes source code and scientific paper will become availablee for general public in mid-December 2016.
+Hermes source code and scientific paper will become availablee for general public in mid-2017.

 Hermes is built for applications, where trust lies only on client.
 Servers and infrastructures are merely a storage + transmission environment for sensitive data.